-The square ILM has an 84x106 mm heat sink mounting hole pattern and is used on the Intel[®] Server Board S2600WP.
+The square ILM has an 84x106 mm heatsink mounting hole pattern and is used on the Intel[®] Server Board S2600WP.

-Note: Intel® Server System H2000WP uses two different CPU heatsinks for CPU 1 and CPU 2.
-FXXCA84X106HS (Cu base-Al fin Heatsink) is for CPU1, while FXXEA84X106HS (Al-extruded Heatsink) is for CPU2.
-Misallocating the heatsinks in Intel® server system H2000WP will cause serious thermal damage!
-Please refer Intel® Server System H2000WP TPS for more details.
+Note: The Intel® Server System H2000WP uses two different CPU heatsinks for CPU 1 and CPU 2.
+FXXCA84X106HS (Cu base-Al fin Heatsink) is for CPU1, and FXXEA84X106HS (Alextruded Heatsink) is for CPU2.
+Misallocating the heatsinks in Intel® Server System H2000WP will cause serious thermal damage.
+Refer to the Intel® Server System H2000WP TPS for more details.